Wednesday, January 31, 2018

 Martin Luther King Jr.

-We explained to her that black and white people weren't allowed to go to the same schools, eat in the same restaurants, use the same public restrooms, etc, and because of people like Martin Luther King Jr. things now are different.
+We explained to her that black and white people weren't allowed to go to the same schools, eat in the same restaurants, use the same public restrooms, etc., and because of people like Martin Luther King Jr. things are now different.

 "I say to you today, my friends, so even thought we face the difficulties of today and tomorrow, I still have a dream.
 It is a dream deeply rooted in the American dream.
 I have a dream that one day this nation will rise up and live out the true meaning of its creed: "We hold these truths to be self-evident: that all men are created equal".